SARMs: A Potential Way To Build More Muscle

 Elderly men and women who took modest doses of ostarine for 12 weeks grew 3 pounds of muscle and lost a pound of fat, with no changes to diet or exercise .
 Cancer patients saw nearly identical results along a similar timeframe .
 There were no side effects in either study.

-A pound of muscle a month is about what you can expect with a solid workout routine – but the people taking ostarine in these studies weren’t exercising.
+A pound of muscle a month is about what you would expect with a solid workout routine – but the people taking ostarine in these studies weren’t exercising.
 Combining the two would be even more powerful, in theory.
 Pretty impressive.

 Side effects of MK-2866